BMW 530e hybrid review

 530e xDrive | 32-34 miles | 157-177mpg | 37-40g/km |

 Overall, very little that's great about the 5 Series was sacrificed in the transition from diesel to plug-in power.
 This is still one of the best cars in its class to drive, and also supremely comfortable.
-Rivals include the Mercedes E-Class hybrid and Volvo S90 Recharge, neither of which can touch the BMW for handling.
-Like all plug-ins, driving in electric mode is near-silent, yet even with the engine running, the 530e is refined.
+Rivals include the Mercedes E-Class hybrid, which was also recently updated, and Volvo S90 Recharge, which now boasts a bigger battery for up to 55 miles of electric running and thus slips into the ultra-low 8% BiK company car tax bracket.
+Neither of these two models can touch the BMW for handling, though.

-The 530e's refinement is partly thanks to its eight-speed automatic gearbox, which is very smooth but also fast-shifting when you need it.
-It’s a shame that the extra weight of the batteries in the 530e mean it’s not as comfortable as its non-hybrid siblings, but it’s still one of the most cosseting large saloons you can buy.
+There’s also a four-wheel drive 530e xDrive, and a more powerful 545e xDrive, which utilises a smoother six-cylinder engine.
+All three models are refined, partly thanks to their eight-speed automatic gearbox, which is very smooth but also fast-shifting when you need it.
+It’s a shame that the extra weight of the batteries mean the hybrid is not as comfortable as its diesel siblings, but we still think it’s one of the most cosseting large saloons you can buy.

 The only other compromise you make in the name of reduced emissions compared to a standard petrol or diesel 5 Series is a slightly smaller boot.
 The 530e’s battery is under the boot floor, which means you lose 120 litres of luggage space from those cars, but the 410 litres remaining is plenty for most people's needs.

-Ultimately, the 530e is likely to be a tricky financial proposition for retail buyers, although big potential fuel savings could make it worth the extra initial outlay.
-This car’s real appeal is to business users, who’ll save a considerable amount per year on BiK compared to a 520d, on top of the lower running costs.
+Ultimately, the 530e is likely to be a tricky financial proposition for private buyers, although we think the big potential fuel savings could make it worth the extra initial outlay.
+This car’s real appeal is to business users, who’ll save a considerable amount per year on BiK compared to a diesel saloon car, on top of the lower running costs.
 If the maths makes sense for you, the 530e is one of the best versions of one of the best executive cars in the world.